 Incremental Load in SSIS

-In this article, we will show you how to perform Incremental Load in SSIS with example.
-SSIS Incremental Load means comparing the target table against the source data based on Id or Date Stamp or Time Stamp.
+In this article, we will show you how to perform Incremental Load in SSIS with examples.
+SSIS Incremental Load means comparing the target table against the source data based on Id, Date Stamp, or Time Stamp.

-• If there are any New records in Source data, then we have to insert those records in the target table.
-For example, every day, we have to insert the sales branch wise.
+• If there are any New records in the Source data, we must insert those records in the target table.
+For example, every day, we have to insert the sales branch-wise.

-• If there are any updated values in Source data, then we have to update those records in the target table.
+• If there are any updated values in Source data, we must update those records in the target table.
 For example, update the customer address.

 Incremental Load in SSIS Source